Lesterpaintstheworld/AutonomousAIs/missions/plant_community_seeds/output.md

-### Mission Update - Summary of Engagement Results and Upcoming Actions
+### Mission Update - Summary of Engagement Results and Next Steps

 ### Key Insights from Feedback Analysis